Ministry of Health (Spain): Inception

+Return to the Interior Ministry

+Throughout the dictatorship of Francisco Franco (1939–1975), health care responsibilities remained structured as first established by the 1855 Health Act, with the Directorate-General for Health as the main driving force behind public health policies, and this agency was integrated once again into the Ministry of the Interior.
+These aspects were ratified by the National Health Basis Act of 1944, which did not change the structure established a century earlier.

 Democratic period

-The Health Ministry was created again in the Constituent Legislature in 1977, integrating responsibilities for Health that were hitherto managed by the Ministry of the Interior, and the powers of the Undersecretariat for Social Security.
+Once the dictator died, Spain began the democratic transition and, during the premiership of Adolfo Suárez, the Department, now called Ministry of Health and Social Security, was recovered by Royal Decree 558/1977, of July 4, which merged the responsibilities in health matters that until then were managed by the Ministry of the Interior, as well as the powers over Social Security that were then held by the Ministry of Labour.

-Royal Decree 1558 of 4 July 1977 established the ministry in its current form, including responsibility for Social Security.
-Staffing consisted of two undersecretariats (one for the domestic governance of the Department and other focused on Health), a Technical General Secretariat and six Directorates-General: Staff, Management and Finance; Social Benefits; Social Services; Healthcare; Pharmaceutical Management and Public Health and Veterinary Health.
+At that time, the department consisted of two undersecretariats (one for the Department's general affairs and other one for Health Management), a Technical General Secretariat, and six Directorates-General: Personnel, Management and Financing; Benefits; Social Services; Healthcare; Pharmaceutical Regulation; and Public and Veterinary Health.

 For a short period between February and November 1981, Health was once again merged with Labour.
-Royal Decree 2823/1981, restored it to full ministerial rank but this time without social security which remained within the Labour ministry.
+Royal Decree 2823/1981, restored it to full ministerial rank but this time without social security which remained within the Department of Labour.
 With this reform the Ministry acquired competencies over Consumers Affairs (through the National Institute for Consumers Affairs).
 During the first years of the premiership of Felipe González and the National Health System and the National Transplant Organization were created thanks primarily to the impulse of the minister Ernest Lluch.

 With the victory of the People's Party in the general election of 1996, José Manuel Romay Beccaría was appointed Minister of Health and Consumer Affairs, a position he held throughout the 6th Legislature.
 Under his direction was created in 1997, the Spanish Agency of Medicines and Medical Devices.
-In the 7th Legislature Celia Villalobos became minister (2000-2002) and achieved notoriety by her handling mad cow disease.
-She was succeeded by Ana Pastor Julián (2002-2004).
+In the 7th Legislature Celia Villalobos became minister (2000–2002) and achieved notoriety by her handling mad cow disease.
+She was succeeded by Ana Pastor Julián (2002–2004).
 The mad cow crisis precipitated the creation in 2011 of the Spanish Food Safety Agency, named since 2007 as Spanish Food Safety and Nutrition Agency.

-At the beginning of the 8th legislature Elena Salgado assumed as Health Minister (2004-2007).
-With her, in 2004 the National Plan on Drugs, belonged to the Ministry of the Interior, was shifted to the Ministry of Health.
+At the beginning of the 8th legislature, Elena Salgado assumed as Health Minister (2004–2007).
+With her, in 2004 the National Plan on Drugs, attached to the Ministry of the Interior, was shifted to the Ministry of Health.
 Eight months before the end of the legislature, the scientific Bernat Soria assumed the office of Health Minister.
 In the next legislature Soria was confirmed as Minister of Health and Consumer Affairs, and he was succeeded by Trinidad Jiménez in 2009 following a cabinet reshuffle.
 Under Jiménez Social Policy was returned to the health portfolio, including the Institute for the Elderly and Social Services (IMSERSO), previously under Education.